Johboh/EspNowNetwork/README.md

 ota_1,     app,    ota_1,       ,         1500K
 spiffs,   data,   spiffs,       ,          800K
 ```
 To set partition table, save above in a file called `partitions_with_ota.csv`.
 For ESP-IDF, specify to use this one using menuconfig.
-For platform I/O, add the following to your `platformio.ini`: `board_build.partitions = partitions_with_ota.csv`
+For platformIO, add the following to your `platformio.ini`: `board_build.partitions = partitions_with_ota.csv`

 ### Functionallity verified on the following platforms and frameworks
-- ESP32 (tested with platform I/O [espressif32@6.4.0](https://github.com/platformio/platform-espressif32) / [arduino-esp32@2.0.11](https://github.com/espressif/arduino-esp32) / [ESP-IDF@4.4.6](https://github.com/espressif/esp-idf) / [ESP-IDF@5.1.2](https://github.com/espressif/esp-idf) / [ESP-IDF@5.2.0](https://github.com/espressif/esp-idf) on ESP32-S2, ESP32-C3 and ESP32-C6)
+- ESP32 (tested with platformIO [espressif32@6.4.0](https://github.com/platformio/platform-espressif32) / [arduino-esp32@2.0.11](https://github.com/espressif/arduino-esp32) / [ESP-IDF@4.4.6](https://github.com/espressif/esp-idf) / [ESP-IDF@5.1.2](https://github.com/espressif/esp-idf) / [ESP-IDF@5.2.0](https://github.com/espressif/esp-idf) on ESP32-S2, ESP32-C3 and ESP32-C6)

 Newer version most probably work too, but they have not been verified.

 ### Dependencies
-- For Host Driver, _optional_: https://github.com/Johboh/MQTTRemote
-  - There is a copy of [IMQTTRemote](https://github.com/Johboh/MQTTRemote/blob/main/includes/IMQTTRemote.h) in this library from [Johboh/MQTTRemote](https://github.com/Johboh/MQTTRemote).
-You can either add a dependency on [MQTTRemote](https://github.com/Johboh/MQTTRemote), or implement/adapt/forward to your own MQTT implementation.
+- *For Host Driver, an MQTT implementation is required.* There is a copy of [IMQTTRemote](https://github.com/Johboh/MQTTRemote/blob/main/includes/IMQTTRemote.h) in this library from [Johboh/MQTTRemote](https://github.com/Johboh/MQTTRemote).
+You can either add a dependency on [MQTTRemote](https://github.com/Johboh/MQTTRemote) to get a fully working MQTT client (the examples are using this dependency), or you can implement/adapt/forward to your own MQTT implementation.
 This library only depend on the [IMQTTRemote](https://github.com/Johboh/MQTTRemote/blob/main/includes/IMQTTRemote.h) interface.
 - Needs C++17 for `std::optional`.
-  - For platform I/O in `platformio.ini`:
+  - For platformIO in `platformio.ini`:
     ```C++
     build_unflags=-std=gnu++11 # "Disable" C++11
     build_flags=-std=gnu++17 # "Enable" C++17